Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

 Target Corp. posted a smaller-than-expected drop in quarterly same-store sales on Wednesday, as sales picked up in March after a slow start to the quarter.
-Target shares jumped in premarket trading on the results.
+Target shares jumped 6.75 per cent in premarket trading on the results.
 Sales at stores open at least a year fell 1.3 per cent, better than the 3.6-per-cent drop expected by analysts polled by research firm Consensus Metrix.
 Net income rose to $681-million, or $1.23 per share, in the first quarter ended April 29, from $632-million, or $1.05 per share, a year earlier.

-Hybrid and electric vehicles should generate billions of dollars in revenue for Linamar Corp., chief executive officer Linda Hasenfratz says.
-The maker of engine and transmission parts is well represented in internal combustion engines globally, but envisions 60 per cent of vehicles containing battery electric propulsion systems, hybrid engines and fuel-cell powered engines by 2030, Ms. Hasenfratz told Linamar’s annual meeting Tuesday in Guelph, Ont.
-Vehicles powered by anything other than internal combustion engines have just a fraction of the market now.
+"The stock will likely perform well today given the comp and EPS beat, guidance towards the higher end of the EPS range for ’17, the difficult current environment for apparel retailers and the negative sentiment around the stock," Citi analyst Kate McShane said in a morning note.

+Ford Motor Co. said on Wednesday that it plans to cut 10 percent of its salaried workforce in North America and Asia.
+The U.S. auto maker employed about 201,000 workers globally as of Dec.
+31. Reuters reported the news on Monday, citing a source familiar with the matter.
+Ford's shares slid 0.5 per cent in premarket trading.

+Ralph Lauren Corp. named Procter & Gamble executive Patrice Louvet as chief executive, more than three months after his predecessor left the company following differences with founder Ralph Lauren.
+Louvet’s appointment will be effective July 17, the company said.
+Ralph Lauren's shares were off 0.6 per cent in premarket trading.

+Retailer American Eagle Outfitters Inc. reported a surprise rise in quarterly comparable-store sales as strong demand for its Aerie line of lingerie lifted the teen apparel retailer’s sales amid a tough retail climate.
+The company’s comparable sales rose 2 per cent in the first quarter ended April 29, beating analysts’ average estimate of a 0.7-per-cent decline, according to research firm Consensus Metrix.
+Net income fell to $25.24-million, or 14 cents per share, in the quarter, from $40.48-million, or 22 cents per share, a year earlier.
+Its shares fell 7 per cent in premarket trading.

+Urban Outfitters reported that it earned an adjusted 13 cents per share for its latest quarter, compared to the 16-cent-a-share consensus estimate.
+Revenue also fell short of expectations.
+Comparable-store sales fell 3.1 per cent, more than the 2.7-per-cent drop expected by analysts.
+Its shares still edged up 0.6 per cent in premarket trading.

 Qualcomm Inc. said on Wednesday it filed a complaint against Foxconn Technology Group and other Apple Inc. manufacturers for breaching license agreements.
 The chip maker said the manufacturers were refusing to pay royalties on the Apple products produced.
 Foxconn Technology Group is the trading name of Taiwan’s Hon Hai Precision Industry Co, the main assembler of Apple Inc devices.
+Qualcomm shares slipped 0.4 per cent in premarket trading.

 The European Commission launched legal action against Italy on Wednesday for failing to respond to allegations of emission-test cheating by Fiat Chrysler, in a procedure that could lead to the country being taken to court.
 “The Commission decided today to send a letter of formal notice asking Italy to respond to concerns about insufficient action taken regarding the emission control strategies employed by Fiat Chrysler Automobiles group (FCA),” the Commission said in a statement.
 Italy now has two months to respond.
 The Commission may eventually decide to take the country to court if it is not satisfied with the answer.